-\textbf{ZJU dataset}~\cite{zju} is an RGB-P multimodal dataset for automated driving on complex campus street scenes, which has 8 classes.
+It is an RGB-P multimodal dataset for automated driving on complex campus street scenes, which has 8 classes.
 It has 344/50 image pairs for training/validation at the size of \(1224\times 1024\).
 Each image pair includes four polarized images with different polarization angles (\(0^{\circ}\),\(45^{\circ}\),\(90^{\circ}\),\(135^{\circ}\)).
 The input image is resized to \(612\times 512\).